Members of CPSGAP conduct research into various areas in the public sector, including:

 Organisational processes and performance issues

-The University is home to respected experts in the area of organisation processes and performance issues.
+CPSGAP is home to respected experts in the area of organisation processes and performance issues.
 Academics in this field of specialisation are widely published and engage in consultation with industry and enterprise.
-Areas of this specialisation include: The effectiveness of flexible manufacturing strategies: the mediating role of performance measurement systems; Differentiation Strategy, Performance Measurement Systems and Organisational Performance, and; Total quality management and performance - The role of organisation support and co-worker support.
+Areas of this specialisation include: the effectiveness of flexible manufacturing strategies; the mediating role of performance measurement systems; differentiation strategy; performance measurement systems and organisational performance; total quality management and performance.